Hamilton County, Ohio

 Hamilton County was created on January 2, 1790 as an Original County.
 This county was named for Alexander Hamilton (1755/7-1804), Secretary of the Treasury when the county was organized .

-The Hamilton County Seat is located in Cincinnati also, the county government website is hamilton-co.org/ .
+The County Seat is located in Cincinnati also, the county government website is hamilton-co.org/ .

-Hamilton County Townships include Anderson, Colerain, Columbia, Crosby, Delhi, Green, Harrison, Miami, Springfield, Sycamore, Symmes, Whitewater.
+Townships located in the County include Anderson, Colerain, Columbia, Crosby, Delhi, Green, Harrison, Miami, Springfield, Sycamore, Symmes, Whitewater.

 Hamilton County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.